11 Ways To Screen Garden From Overlooking Neighbours

 Add personal touches to your privacy screens to make your garden truly your own and allow you to create an environment that reflects your family perfectly.

 There are many ways you can add personal touches throughout the garden, whether this is with decorative features, outdoor lighting or even garden structures.
-For example, adding fairy lights along fences; hanging planters from lattices; or incorporating your favourite plants into living walls.
+For example, adding fairy lights along fences, hanging planters from lattices, or incorporating your favourite plants into living walls.

 These small details can make a big difference in the overall vibe of your garden and ensure it is an environment that you truly love.
+To learn more about the art of garden design and how to ensure success, see our post The Ultimate Guide to Garden Design: Concepts, Costs, and Construction.

 Heath Landscapes: Your Local Garden Design Specialists